Access to Information

 Government Information Quarterly (2016)

 This comparative study examines the outcomes of FOI laws in the context of new democracies of South East Europe.
 It adopts a mix methodological approach to (1) examine citizen demand for access to information and government compliance with FOI laws and (2) explore structural and political conditions that affect demand and compliance.
-VIEW
+ACCESS HERE.

 • Gate-keeping the gatekeepers: International community and Freedom of Information in Kosovo.